bootcamp-36-NET/JSON-Web-Token_CahyaJulian/README.md

 2. Only admin who can access department and division pages
 3. After delete a data, do not show the value in the table
 - Request on Thrusday : 1.
 Added Employee
 2. Added profile / role.
-If the role's admin, can show the entire website.
+If the role's admin, can show the entire website (include : can show employee list + delete function).
 If sales, only profile employee.
+3. Admin and others have different profile page.
-3. On progrees (donut chart, ..)
+4-.
+On progrees ( donut chart, - bar chart (using chart.js))